QUICK ANSWER

 REACH OUT

-As always, we create our content with you, fellow divers, in mind.
+As always, we create our content with you, fellow adventurers, in mind.
 So, how’d we do?
 Did you find this informative?
 Did it help you make a decision?
 Did we miss anything?
 We’d love to hear from you below.
-Thanks for reading and we hope your next dive is a great one!
+Thanks for reading and we hope your next adventure is a great one!